SayamAlt/Content-Engine/README.md

 ### 3. Development
 #### Configuring Query Engine
-Define retrieval tasks based on document embeddings using Pinecone.
+Define retrieval tasks based on document embeddings using ChromaDB.

 #### Integrating LLM
 Set up a local instance of a Large Language Model (LLM) for contextual insights.